SerjeiMikailov/shellb/README.md

 RM ( or remove ) is the rework of default "rm".

-Same way to use but don't need parameters, exemple: rm {file you want to remove}
+Same way to use, but don't need parameters.
+Exemple: rm {file you want to remove}

 ### -> ram